kgsully/kgsully/README.md

 ## Hi there 👋, I'm Ken Sully

-I am an aspiring So ware Engineer with over 16 years of multi-discipline engineering and technical experience.
+I am an aspiring Software Engineer with over 16 years of multi-discipline engineering and technical experience.
 <!--
 **kgsully/kgsully** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.